top of page

 Saucha in Leadership: The Power of Purity and Clarity

 Saucha in Leadership: The Power of Purity We often talk about "clean" data, "clean" code, or a "clean" balance sheet.
 These terms imply clarity, order, and a lack of corrupting elements.
 But how often do we apply this concept of cleanliness to our leadership itself?
 How pure are our intentions?
 How clear are our communications?
 How uncluttered is the environment we create for our teams?
-This is the domain of Saucha , the first of the five Niyamas, or personal observances, fro
+This is the domain of Saucha, the first of the five Niyamas, or personal observances, from

 kimberly1108